Anthony Howard | Founder & CEO

 Bharti’s experience in the legal world provided deep insight into the emerging 21st century challenges facing organisations and leaders, and fostered a desire to improve the quality of leadership in order to build a better world.

 Bharti led the board of directors of ActivateUTS for four years as president and vice-president and represented Australia internationally at The Hague International Model United Nations in the Netherlands.
-She also represented Australia at international debating competitions in Ireland and Malaysia.
+She also represented Australia at international debating competitions in Ireland and Malaysia and is currently a member of the Business Advisory Council of the International Centre for Democratic Partnerships.

 Andrew is an experienced business executive, commercially astute and highly skilled at operating successfully in regulated environments.
 After a long career at Westpac, he has recently built a portfolio of non-executive, mentoring and advisory roles in the “for profit” and “not for profit” sectors, and is engaged in the start-up community, where his experience adds considerable value to founders.
 Among other roles, he is currently Chairman of Westpac Bank (PNG) Limited, Non-executive director of the Human Rights Law Centre and Chair of the Business Advisory Council of the International Centre for Democratic Partnerships.